Scheduled MonumentsEnglandRoman period native farmstead north west of Long Crags, 600m south east of Langleeford

 What is Roman period native farmstead north west of Long Crags, 600m south east of Langleeford?

-Roman period native farmstead north west of Long Crags is a settlement site of Romano-British date located in Northumberland.
+Roman period native farmstead north west of Long Crags is a settlement site dating to the Romano-British period, located in Northumberland approximately 600 metres south east of Langleeford.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015646.

 Who is responsible for protecting Roman period native farmstead north west of Long Crags, 600m south east of Langleeford?